neist/pleasant/readme.md

 ### ES Modules
 With the help of [@std/esm](https://github.com/standard-things/esm), **pleasant** has full out-of-the-box ESM support.

+You don't need to set up babel or any other transpiling.

 So instead of:
 ```js
 // routes/index.js